ItzelAlwarafi/RamadanTrivia/README.md

 -Diverse Questions:
     The game includes a variety of questions covering different aspects of Ramadan, including its history, traditions, and significance.

--Multiple Difficulty Levels:
-    Questions are categorized into different difficulty levels, allowing players to choose their preferred level of challenge.

 -Educational Insights:
     After answering each question, players receive informative explanations, providing additional insights into the topic.